 Alice is an anatomist and biological anthropologist, author and broadcaster, and Professor of Public Engagement in Science at the University of Birmingham.
 In the last decade of the twentieth century, she studied medicine and anatomy (MB BCh BSc) at Cardiff University, and worked as a junior doctor in South Wales.
 She went on to become a lecturer at Bristol University, where she taught anatomy - of humans and other animals - for eleven years.
 While at Bristol, she became interested in biological anthropology: studying ancient bones and looking for clues about evolution, life, death, and disease in past populations.
 Her PhD focused on comparing patterns of arthritis in the shoulders of humans and other apes.
 She also developed a strong interest in public engagement, becoming a television presenter, writing popular science books, and giving public talks.
-In 2012, Alice became the University of Birmingham’s first Professor of Public Engagement with Science, where she continues to teach anatomy and do some research, as well as encouraging other academics to engage with the public more widely.
-She has received four honorary doctorates.
+In 2012, Alice became the University of Birmingham’s first Professor of Public Engagement with Science.
+She has received five honorary doctorates from British universities

 Alice has presented a wide range of science and archaeology shows on television.
 Her television debut came in 2001, as a human bone specialist on Channel 4’s Time Team.
 She went on to become one of the team of presenters for Channel 4’s Extreme Archaeology, where climbing and caving skills were needed to access archaeological sites.